henryjchang/henryjchang.github.io/_posts/2024-07-29-optimizers.md

     return self.iterated_weights
 ```

-We now need to compute the hessian as part of the backpropagation step of our trainer:
+We now need to compute the Hessian as part of the backpropagation step of our trainer:

 ```python